This BDSM Consultant Teaches Famous Actors How to Use Whips

-Growing up, Olivia Troy dreamed of being just like Xaviera Hollander, the high-class call girl who ran 1960s New York’s busiest brothel and wrote a best-selling memoir called The Happy Hooker.
+Growing up, Olivia Troy dreamed of being just like Xaviera Hollander—the high-class call girl who ran 1960s New York’s busiest brothel and wrote a best-selling memor called The Happy Hooker.
 When parents and teachers asked her what she wanted to do when she grew up, she said madam.

+Troy’s childhood fantasy didn’t come to fruition, but sex is still her professional domain.
+For the past decade, Troy has become a career BDSM expert, consulting for TV shows, film sets, and Broadway plays to help actors and writers get it right when it comes to portraying kink on screen or stage.
+Her resume includes advising Paul Giamatti about the sub he plays on Showtime’s Billions and training actors on the Broadway play Trust, and she’s currently working on the forthcoming movie The Books.

 Videos by VICE